donomii/menu/README.md

 # Command format

 UMH uses urls where ever possible, and adds its own extensions.
-The common supported ones are:
+These URLs can be used in the UMH system menu, and in the ~/.menu.recall.text file.

 - http://,https:// - Will open a web browser to this url
 - shell:// - will run a shell command exactly as written.
 The shell will be cmd.exe or bash.